 This, however, doesn’t keep R.E.M. away from the dubious title of the alternative rock band with the most frequently misunderstood lyrics.
 When taking into consideration the grunts and groans of late 90’s grunge rock, is saying something.

 R.E.M helping define alternative rock during the late 1980s

 R.E.M. is in many ways the definitive American alternative rock band (much in the way you could say that about the Smiths in Britain).
 The band was the first to bring underground music to the mainstream starting with the large success of their records from the late 80’s onward.
-R.E.M. also solved the age old question of whether an alternative band can keep it’s integrity while appealing to large audiences.
-In their case the answer was a resounding Yes.
+R.E.M. also found a solution to the age-old question of whether an alternative band could maintain its integrity while also appealing to large audiences.
+In their case, the answer was a resounding Yes.
 Their earnest reputation help inspired groups like Nirvana in their bid to retain the same balance.

-As for the band’s singer, Michael Stipe is perhaps one of the most well known frontmen in rock music.
-His lyrics are often cryptic and for the most part, fans of the band’s music are able to add their own interpretation to songs.
-The manner in which Stipe sings the lyrics can also add to the confusion over their meaning.
+As for the band’s singer, Michael Stipe is perhaps one of the most well-known and liked frontmen in rock music.
+His lyrics are often cryptic and for the most part, fans of the group’s music are able to add their own interpretation to songs.
+But, the manner in which Stipe articulates the words can add to the confusion over their meaning.